arsengir/TreasuryAccounts/CONTRIBUTING.md

-# Contributing to TreasuryAccounts
+# Contributing to Treasury Accounts

 First off, thanks for taking the time to contribute!

 ## Did you find a bug
-*   Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/arsengir/TreasuryAccounts/issues).
+*   Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/arsengir/treasury_accounts/issues).

-*   If you're unable to find an open issue addressing the problem, open a [new one](https://github.com/arsengir/TreasuryAccounts/issues/new/choose).
+*   If you're unable to find an open issue addressing the problem, open a [new one](https://github.com/arsengir/treasury_accounts/issues/new/choose).
     Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.